 Thanks for stopping by!

-Two Naomis (HarperCollins, 2016), with Audrey Vernick, was nominated for an NAACP Image Award and is a Junior Library Guild Selection.
+Two Naomis (HarperCollins, 2016), with Audrey Vernick, was nominated for an NAACP Image Award, was a Kirkus Book of the Year, and is a Junior Library Guild Selection.
 The sequel, Naomis Too, is out now.
 8th Grade Superzero (Scholastic, 2010) received a starred review in Publisher’s Weekly, was named an Amazon Best Book of the Month, a Notable Book for a Global Society by the International Reading Association (IRA), and a Notable Social Studies Trade Book for Young People by the National Council for the Social Studies and CBC, and to the Kansas National Education Association (KNEA) Reading Circle Catalog.

-In 2018, I introduced myself to the world of nonfiction with my debut picture book, SOMEDAY IS NOW: CLARA LUPER AND THE 1958 OKLAHOMA CITY SIT-INS (Quarto Kids) and ABOVE AND BEYOND: NASA’S JOURNEY TO TOMORROW (Feiwel and Friends/Macmillan), and I’m not stopping there!
+In 2018, I introduced myself to the world of nonfiction with my debut picture book, SOMEDAY IS NOW: CLARA LUPER AND THE 1958 OKLAHOMA CITY SIT-INS (Quarto Kids), a Notable Social Studies Trade Book for Young People, and ABOVE AND BEYOND: NASA’S JOURNEY TO TOMORROW (Feiwel and Friends/Macmillan), and I’m not stopping there!
 Stay tuned for more.

 I am a member of The Brown Bookshelf, a Web site dedicated to amplifying Black and Brown voices in children’s literature, and a former We Need Diverse Books Board member.